monadius/vscode-hol-light/README.md

-# HOL Light extension for VS Code
+# HOL Light Extension for VS Code

 A simple HOL Light extension for Visual Studio Code.
 It supports basic syntax highlighting and interaction with a HOL Light REPL in a terminal window.